Marks

 emperors.
 In the late Qing dynasty and republican era the reign marks of

-earlier Qing periods often were added with the intention to increase
+earlier Qing emperors often were added with the intention to increase

 the perceived value of the porcelain.

-An overall judgement of the porcelain piece is always necessary to verify if its real age and period mark fit together.
+An overall judgement of the porcelain piece is always necessary to verify if its real age and the period mark fit together.
+Dating based on a mark alone is mostly impossible with Chinese ceramics.

 In the table below the reign name is listed and the duration